-Hird is a Vermonter with creative ties to the people and countries of the Middle East and Central Asia where she has worked and traveled for 25 years.
+Hird, a Vermont native, has close creative ties to the people and countries of the Middle East and Central Asia where she has worked and traveled for 25 years.
 Her work explores cultural mythologies and the roles they play in Eastern and Western societies.

 Hird’s first decade’s travel and study of semi-nomadic societies and their iconic visual language resulted in 1999 in a nationally touring exhibition: ‘Nomadic Connections’ which premiered in Vermont at the Helen Day Art Center, and traveled to San Francisco’s Peter Pap Gallery before being presented in New York at the Museum of the School for the Visual Arts in 2001.

-Another ten years were devoted to the icons of Western culture, specifically our cyclical – and sometimes humorous - fascination with the superhero.
+The next years were devoted to the icons of Western culture, specifically our cyclical – and sometimes obsessive - fascination with the superhero.
 This prolific period resulted in the solo exhibitions entitled ‘Cycles of Faith – Cycles of Fiction’, ‘Myths Now and Then’, ‘Everybody Wants To Be a Superhero’, and ‘Hero Worship’, as well as the artist books Towers of Babel, Mindlines, and A Consumer's Guide to Religion, and the video ‘Everybody Wants To Be a Superhero', exhibited by the Nohra Haime Gallery at FIAC and DIVA in Paris, Bridge Art Fair in London and Art Basel Miami.

-The United Nations Art in Embassies program has twice acquired Hird’s work for their embassies in Turkey and Chile.
+Hird has also participated recently in a number of exhibitions including the Center for Book Arts in Manhattan, MASSMoCA, Portsmouth Museum, and the Tampa Art Museum.
+The United Nations Art in Embassies program has three times acquired Hird’s work for their embassies in Turkey, Chile and Cuba.
 Other collections include the US State Department, Museum of Art, Rhode Island School of Design, Fleming Museum, and Standard Charter Bank.

 Over the years Hird has established an extensive bibliography.
-Articles and reviews of her work have appeared in the New York Times, The New Yorker, Art New England, Jordan Times, Gallery & Studio, and RISD Magazine
+Articles and reviews of her work have appeared in the New York Times, The New Yorker, Art New England, Jordan Times, Gallery & Studio, Studio International, and RISD Magazine.